 If you are eligible, we will assess your current situation, housing needs, requirements and your household’s support needs.

 Using this information we will, with your involvement, develop and agree a personalised housing plan which will help you explore your choices in a clear and realistic way.
 It will state what actions you should do and what actions we will do to resolve your current housing situation.
 This may include talking to your landlord, mortgage lender or family to negotiate a positive outcome to resolve your current threat of homelessness.
+We are able to negotiate with landlords and lettings agents and can sometimes assist with paying off rent arrears and other housing costs should you be threatened with homelessness.
 It may also include referring you to other helpful organisations to enable you to sustain your current housing or find alternative accommodation.

 We will work with you for: